kimpettersen/angular-node-cv/README.md

 ###A solution###
 *Put your logic in the model*.
 It is as simple as that.
-This way you realize right away that you are putting a function in the wrong place.
+This way you can clearly catch when you are putting a function in the wrong place.
 This makes the model testable, since it can be treated as a separate module and will definitely have less dependencies than if it was inside the controller.
 Now that the function belongs to a model, you can easily reuse it in all your controllers.

+This is something tutorial writers should at least mention.

 Here I have to check input, prepare arguments and all of that in *every single controller*.
-This is very difficult to test.
+This is very difficult to test, and it is redundant.

       app.get('/api/bucketlist/:id', function(request, response) {
           var id = request.body.id